lakithjayalath/CurrencyTracker/README.md

 **Description**

-* A simple App to get daily exchange rates and perform currency conversions
+* A simple app to get daily exchange rates and perform currency conversions

 * Project was completed using 100% programmatic UI (No Storyboard)